- Study Abroad

 - For detailed information about the Rome Campus, click here.

 - For information regarding the Rome Campus meal program, click here.

 - You will also have the option of applying for a homestay, which gives you the opportunity to live with an Italian family rather than stay on the Rome Campus.
-Information regarding homestays can be found within the “Homestay Program” section.
+Information regarding homestays can be found within the “Homestay Program” drop down menu.